Legacy and Planned Giving: Stevens League

 When you make a planned gift to MCAD, you’re creating extraordinary opportunities for future generations of artists and designers.
 And you can put your assets to work any way you choose—you can enhance the affordability of an MCAD education by endowing a scholarship fund, or ensure continued academic excellence by making an unrestricted gift or supporting a specific academic program.

 Whatever the purpose, your planned gift is an investment in the future and a powerful way to give back to the creative community.

 Including MCAD in your will or trust allows you to make a gift that costs you nothing during your lifetime.
 While a bequest offers no immediate income tax benefits, it can reduce or even eliminate estate taxes.

 You can make a bequest to the college through your will, trust, or estate plan.
 To include MCAD in either of these documents, we suggest the following language:

-MCAD Advancement staff would be happy to talk with you and your legal advisor regarding a designation for your gift.
+MCAD staff is happy to talk with you and your legal advisor regarding a designation for your gift.